 The impressive thing about the Juicy Miles tool to me is not just that it searches space (which I of course love), but that it will also show you a variety of practical options for using your miles.
 The interface is simple, so you can quickly compare itineraries, and I think it will also help people get a better idea as to the possibilities with mileage redemptions, even if they aren’t researching for a particular trip.

-If this is something that sounds interesting to you, you’ll want to consider getting in on the introductory pricing of $29.99 a month, but let’s go through the features first so you can see what you’d be getting.
+If this is something that sounds interesting to you, you’ll want to check out the special promo for OMAAT readers that goes through the end of the month (more on that in a bit), but let’s go through the features first so you can see what you’d be getting.

 Using the Juicy Miles award tool